 While anyone who gives birth is vulnerable, there are certain factors that increase the chances of developing postnatal depression.

-Risk factors before pregnancy and birth:
+Risk factors before pregnancy and birth include:

-- Past history of depression or other mental health problem(s).
+- past history of depression or other mental health problem(s)

-- Having little social support.
+- having little social support

-- Onset of depression during pregnancy.
+- onset of depression during pregnancy

-- Life stresses or difficulties such as money or housing problems.
+- life stresses or difficulties such as money or housing problems.

-Risk factors related to the birth:
+Risk factors related to the birth can include: